Nicotianamine

 Nicotianamine is a metal-chelating molecule ubiquitous in higher plants.
 It is also used as a precursor for the synthesis of phytosiderophores which play a key role in iron uptake from the soil in graminaceous plants.
 Biochemically, it is synthesized by the enzyme nicotianamine synthase, which uses three molecules of S-adenosylmethionine.

+Biosynthesis

+The enzyme nicotianamine synthase converts three units of its substrate, S-adenosyl methionine, into nicotianamine and three units of 5′-methylthioadenosine as a by-product.

+Metabolism

+Nicotianamine binds efficiently to iron II but much less well to the iron III mainly found in soil.
+Plants convert it into other phytosiderophores which are more efficient in scavenging iron III and other ions.
+For example, the enzymes nicotianamine aminotransferase (NAAT) and 3-deamino-3-oxonicotianamine reductase (DOR) give two additional compounds:

+Further additions of hydroxyl groups, catalysed by alpha-ketoglutarate-dependent hydroxylases, convert 2'-deoxymugineic acid to mugineic acid and related phytosiderophores.